Cantera/cantera-website/pages/install/ubuntu-install.rst

       Ubuntu packages are provided for recent versions of Ubuntu using a Personal Package Archive (PPA).

-As of Cantera 2.6.0, packages are available for Ubuntu 20.04 (Focal Fossa), Ubuntu 21.10 (Impish Indri), and Ubuntu 22.04 (Jammy Jellyfish).
+As of Cantera 3.0.0, packages are available for Ubuntu 20.04 (Focal Fossa), Ubuntu 22.04 (Jammy Jellyfish), Ubuntu 22.10 (Karmic Koala) and Ubuntu 23.04 (Lunar Lobster).
 To see which Ubuntu releases and Cantera versions are currently supported, visit https://launchpad.net/~cantera-team/+archive/ubuntu/cantera.

 The available packages are:

 - ``cantera-python3`` - The Cantera Python module for Python 3.

-- ``cantera-dev`` - Libraries and header files for compiling your own C++ and Fortran 90 programs that use Cantera.
+- ``libcantera-dev`` - Libraries and header files for compiling your own C, C++ and Fortran 90 programs that use Cantera.

 - ``cantera-common`` - Cantera data files and example programs

+- ``libcantera3.0`` - The Cantera C++ library, for use by packaged C++ applications.

+- ``libcantera-fortran3.0`` - The Cantera Fortran 90 library, for use by packaged
+  Fortran 90 applications.

+- ``cantera`` - A metapackage that will install everything except for the development files.

 Note that the Matlab packages are not available from this archive; to install the Matlab packages on Ubuntu, you must install it using